Horse Racing Betting Sites & Offers

 Back a horse with minimum odds (usually 3/1+ or 4/1+) in a qualifying TV or feature race, and if it wins get a stake matched free bet in the next race.
 The value of these deals are obvious.

-Bet365’s 4/1+ offer for ITV and selected daily feature races is by far the best of all.
-They will give you a stake matched free bet up to £50 (no minimum) in the next race if you pick a 4/1+ winner.
-If you then go on to back another 4/1+ winner with your free bet you will get yet another free bet in the next race.
-This carries on forever until you eventually lose an all winnings are in real, withdrawable, cash.
+Betfiar’s 3/1+ offer for ITV and selected feature races is by far the best of all.
+They will give you a stake matched free bet up to £25 (no minimum) if you pick a 3/1+ winner.